 Motorhome solar panels: are used to charge the 12v leisure battery and commonly the 12v engine battery.

 Which Size: The most popular motorhome solar panel kit we sell is the 120w MPPT kit.
 This kit is currently a good compromise in power, price and size.
 An 80w solar panel kit is adequate for most applications in the summer months but the 120w brings extra reliability.
-If you would like to understand more about this product, such as which size is best for you, or if you wish to discuss having your motorhome solar panel fitted professionally please look at our FAQ or call our technical team on 01903213141 or email [email protected]
+If you would like to understand more about this product, such as which size is best for you, or if you wish to discuss having your motorhome solar panel fitted professionally please look at our FAQs or contact our technical team.

 Great quality: Full UK warranty and 30 day money back guarantee.